aomadutt/aomadutt.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hey, I'm Aaron 👋"
+title: "Engineering Mischief and Design Shenanigans"
 author_profile: true
 redirect_from:
   - /about/